This Is the One

-This Is the One is the third English studio album by Japanese American pop singer-songwriter Utada, released by Island Records in the United States digitally on March 24, 2009 and physically on May 12, 2009.
+This Is the One is the third English studio album by Japanese and American singer-songwriter Utada, released by Island Records in the United States digitally on March 24, 2009 and physically on May 12, 2009.
 The album was originally set to be released in Japan on March 4 but was pushed back to March 14.
 The album was only released in North America, Japan and some parts of Asia.
 In Japan, the album topped the Oricon's International Album chart and peaked at number three on the Weekly chart.
 In the United States, the album peaked at number 69 on the Billboard 200 chart.
 This Is the One was the supporting album of Utada's 2010 tour Utada: In the Flesh 2010.
 On December 21, 2009, the "Dirty Desire" remixes were released.

-This Is the One marked Utada's last album with Island Records, and the Universal Music Group at that time, not only due to the end of her contract, but also due to her 2010 global recording contract with EMI Music.
-All albums, regardless of language, will be released under "Hikaru Utada", thus also retiring her Western stage name, Utada.
+This Is the One marked Utada's last album with Island Records, and the Universal Music Group at that time, not only due to the end of their contract, but also due to their 2010 global recording contract with EMI Music.
+It was the last album to be released under their Western stage name Utada, with further releases using their full name.
 In 2013, EMI Music Japan merged with Universal Music Japan following the global merger between the two music groups.
-Thus, her sixth Japanese album, Fantôme, marks the last release with Universal Music Group as a whole before she moves to Epic Records Japan.
+Thus, their sixth Japanese album, Fantôme, marked the last release with Universal Music Group as a whole before they moved to Epic Records Japan.

 Background

-On October 23, 2007, Utada wrote a message on her Japanese blog stating that she was writing and recording demos for her next English album while simultaneously completing her fifth Japanese studio album.
-During her interview with Ningin on February 3, 2009, Utada states that she wanted to make a mainstream album, and the result was a more R&B influenced album because that's what currently is mainstream.
+On October 23, 2007, Utada wrote a message on their Japanese blog stating that they were writing and recording demos for their next English album while simultaneously completing their fifth Japanese studio album.
+During their interview with Ningin on February 3, 2009, Utada stated that they wanted to make a "mainstream" album, and the result was a more R&B influenced album.

-In an interview with Kiwibox on February 20, 2009, Utada explains that the title of the album came about because she was going for a more mainstream sound for this record, and that it would be the "breakout" album.
+In an interview with Kiwibox on February 20, 2009, Utada explained that the title of the album came about because she was going for a more mainstream sound for this record, and that it would be the "breakout" album.